Math Trivia For 5th Graders

 4. What is an improper fraction?

 Answer: An improper fraction is a fraction where the numerator (top number) is greater than or equal to the denominator (bottom number).
-For example, 7/4.
+Here's one way to look at it: 7/4.

 5. Convert the mixed number 2 1/3 into an improper fraction.